General Principles of Immigration

 Compliance Framework

-Any company sponsoring the immigration of a worker has statutory obligations and must ensure compliance with all regulations.
-Failure to comply may have far-reaching consequences in terms of financial penalties, operational disruptions, and significant reputational damage.
+Any company sponsoring the immigration of a worker has obligations.
+Failure to comply may have far-reaching consequences in terms of financial penalties, operational disruptions, and significant reputational damage for the company and employee.

 In this Roadmap, you will find compliance obligations that apply universally to all visas and permits regardless of the issuing country.
 For more detailed information on country-specific requirements, please refer to the Country Guides.